 For simplicity, I’ll present this list alphabetically.
-Also, I will from now on be referring to these men with the more correct term polygynist.
+Also, I will from now on be referring to these men with the more specific term polygynist.
 Polygyny is the practice of one man having multiple wives; it is a type of polygamy.

 You should read the rest of chapter thirteen to get the full picture of Abijah; when you do, you’ll come away with the distinct impression that God was on his side.

-You’ll find out that while Abijah was ruling over the kingdom of Judah, the Jeroboam and the kingdom of Israel rose up against them.
+You’ll find out that while Abijah was ruling over the kingdom of Judah, Jeroboam and the kingdom of Israel rose up against them.
 Jeroboam and his men stood under the careful, watchful protection of their golden calves and idols; Abijah and his men rose up under the watch, care, and protection of the God of Abraham, Isaac, and Jacob.

 Despite all that we’re told about Abijah, it is telling that we’re never given a hint of disapproval regarding his having multiple wives.

 The ESV Study Bible says of Genesis 16:3, “While the OT records occasions when particular individuals have more than one wife, such instances are almost always fraught with complications and difficulty.
 The taking of multiple wives is never encouraged in the Bible and usually arises out of peculiar circumstances.”

 I wonder if the authors of that note have paid much attention to marriage in general: even monogamy is “almost always fraught with complications and difficulty.”
 That’s just the nature of human relationships!